Orlandster/geo-on-fire/README.md

 ```

 ### npm
-Download as following from the npm repository:
+Download it from the npm repository the following way:
 ```bash
 $ npm install gof --save
 ```
 ### bower
-Or download as following from bower:
+Or download it from bower the following way:
 ```bash
 $ bower install gof --save
 ```

 ### CDN
-In the past you will also be able to load the library directly from a CDN.
+In the future you will also be able to load the library directly from a CDN.
 Subscribe to the existing issue for updates.

 ## Getting started
 Now let's get started.
-The usage is very simple, you will see.
+As you will see, the usage is very simple.
 As a first step you need to include the library in your HTML. (make sure Firebase is also included)

 ```html
 <script src="{path_to}/gof.min.js"></script>